jimm/www-ellisislandband-net/schedule.md

 * **December 2nd** &ndash; We're opening for
-  [The Amish Outlaws](https://amishoutlaws.com/) at *Park City Music Hall*, 2926 Fairfield Ave, Bridgeport, starting at 9:00.
+  [The Amish Outlaws](https://amishoutlaws.com/) at *Park City Music Hall*, 2926 Fairfield Ave, Bridgeport, from 9:00 - 10:15.
 Come see us then stick around for a fun, high-energy band that tours all up and down the East Coast.
   [Get your tickets here](https://www.etix.com/ticket/p/8676333/the-amish-outlaws-bridgeport-park-city-music-hall?partner_id=240&_ga=2.120388171.239255643.1667569696-1869609574.1665324372).